-The societies/religious trust/ charitable trust can submit Form 15-G up the the interest receivable for Rs.250000/= from a single person. during a financial year.
-For example there are two persons from whom a trust has to receive interest Rs.240000/= and Rs.230000/= during a financial year 2014-15, they can submit separate 15-G forms to different parties.
+The societies/religious trust/ charitable trust can submit Form 15-G up the the interest receivable for Rs.250000/= from a single person. during a financial year 2016-17.
+For example there are two persons from whom a trust has to receive interest Rs.240000/= and Rs.230000/= during a financial year 2016-17.
+In this case, the trust can submit separate 15-G forms to different parties.

 If the interest amount is more than RS.250000/= then the above mentioned persons have to apply with Income Tax Officer for TDS exemption certificate i.e. Form197.
 This certificate can be issued any amount of interest to be received during the financial year.

 |If the amount is credited in payee’s account in the month of March||On or before 30th April.|